hj-n/zadu/README.md

 ## Documentation

-For more information about the available distortion measures, their use cases, and examples, please refer to our paper [TBD].
+For more information about the available distortion measures, their use cases, and examples, please refer to our paper (IEEE VIS 2023 Short).

 ## Citation